0xLeif/LifeOfLeif/slides/iOS-beginning.md

 ## iOS
 - **Self Taught**
 - Started in Highschool with Obj-C
-- iOS Student dev at the Attic
+- iOS Student developer at the Attic

 ***